SummerSlam (2017): Storylines

 The event comprised 13 matches, including three on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.

-Brock Lesnar had to defend the Universal Championship against Roman Reigns, Braun Strowman, and Samoa Joe in a fatal four-way match; due to the stipulation of the match, both he and Paul Heyman would have left WWE had Lesnar lost.
+Brock Lesnar had to defend Raw's Universal Championship against Roman Reigns, Braun Strowman, and Samoa Joe in a fatal four-way match; Lesnar's advocate Paul Heyman proclaimed that had Lesnar lost, they both would have left WWE.

 On the June 19 episode of Raw, Roman Reigns proclaimed himself to be the number one contender for the Universal Championship at SummerSlam.
 Later that night, Braun Strowman returned and cost Reigns his match against Samoa Joe and challenged Reigns to an ambulance match at Great Balls of Fire.
 At the event, Strowman defeated Reigns, but Reigns retaliated by locking Strowman in the ambulance and crashing it, leaving him bloodied and injured, while Brock Lesnar defeated Joe to retain the Universal Championship.
 The following night on Raw, as Raw General Manager Kurt Angle was about to reveal his plans for Lesnar's championship match at SummerSlam, Reigns interrupted, wanting the match.
 Joe then came out, wanting a rematch.
 Reigns and Joe were then scheduled for a number one contender match.
 During the match, Strowman returned and attacked both Reigns and Joe, resulting in a no contest.
 It was then decided that Lesnar would defend the title against Reigns, Joe, and Strowman in a fatal four-way match at SummerSlam.
 The following week, Heyman proclaimed that if Lesnar were to lose the Universal Championship at SummerSlam, then he and Lesnar would leave WWE.

 At Battleground, Natalya won a fatal five-way elimination match to become the number one contender for Naomi's SmackDown Women's Championship at SummerSlam.

 Sasha Banks had lost a number one contendership match to Bayley, but after Bayley got injured, Banks defeated Nia Jax to become the new number one contender for the Raw Women's Championship at SummerSlam.